| home

 Rational people, on the other hand, are more interested in advancing

-their interests with those of like minds because they know its just
+their interests with those of like minds because they know its just a

-matter of preference and one doesn't have anymore "power" than the
+matter of preference and one doesn't have anymore "power" than the other

 to know "the" truth.